 - Goat’s milk is higher in calcium and magnesium and lower in cholesterol than cow’s milk.1,4,12,14

-I’ve found that organic goat’s milk options are always best, as well as goat’s milk straight from a farm that grass-feeds their goats and doesn’t use antibiotics or hormones on their herd.
+For our family, we preferred goat’s milk from sources we trusted and felt comfortable with after researching our options.
 Since my husband and I lived eight hours away from my cousin’s farm, we researched online and found a local farm that sold goat’s milk.
 They had a mom-and-pop store out in the country, adjacent to acres of land populated with healthy goats grazing a green pasture.
 This farm used no additives, hormones, or anything foreign with their herd.
-And every Tuesday, I would show up first thing in the morning and snag a freshly squeezed gallon.
+And every Tuesday, I would pick up a gallon for our family.
 Our daughter, just like my little brother, absolutely loved it, too!

 The Bottom Line